 Bonus: the British Empire (1497-1997)

 The British Empire once referred to as the empire “where the sun never sets,” was at its height, the largest ever to exist.
 It is said that the British have invaded nine out of 10 countries in the world during their domination.
 That’s a pretty impressive run for a relatively small island nation that ended up invading all but 22 nations.

 Some date the start of the empire around 1497, when first British surveyors reached the New World on behalf of the crown.
 Others date it back to the early 1600s.
 Either way, it’s still a very long time.
 The height of the British Empire was around 1921.
 It then gradually started to decline as the 20th century went on.
 The official handover of Hong Kong to China marked for many, the official end to the British Empire.

-With the fall of the British Empire, many nations re-gained their independence.
+I decided to include this as part of the countries that no longer exist, even though this is an empire.
+With the fall of the British Empire, many nations regained their independence.
 As pieces of the empire chipped away, the geographical boundaries and political alliances shaped new countries while rediscovering others.
 For that reason, the British Empire deserves a spot on this list.

 Additional countries that no longer exist or have new names

 To try and identify all countries that no longer exist, have different names, or have been merged with others is a herculean task.
 One day I would like to tackle that project as I think it’s a fascinating concept.

 As I’ve decided to focus on the last 100 years, there are few other countries that are worth noting here.
 This list of countries that no longer exist will give you an idea as to how complicated the histories of these places are and I hope you explore them further.
 I know I definitely will be doing more research.

 - Basutoland is now known as Lesotho